Background

 Finally, the dyad, the couple, settles into a transactional regulatory valley when the borderline re-idealizes her partner within a new halcyon fantasy.

-Or some borderlines withdraw into a nostalgic state coupled with desperate attempts to hoover erstwhile partners.
-Or when the borderline descends into promiscuity, promiscuous world, dervish world of six.
+Or some borderlines withdraw into a nostalgic state coupled with desperate attempts to hover erstwhile partners, or when the borderline descends into promiscuous world, dervish world of sex.

 So these are the three reactions when the couple, the borderline, and her intimate partner settle into some kind of regulatory plateau.

-The borderline reacts in one of three ways.
+The borderline reacts in one or three ways.

 So what to do when you are faced with the borderline's incessant and injurious avoidance?